Afloat e.V. Team

 Our Volunteers

-Irene is currently pursuing a doctorate at Charité – Universitätsmedizin Berlin in mental health research and has a Masters degree in social psychology from Claremont Graduate University.
+In my day job, I work professionally in the mental health sphere but as a researcher.
+I am currently pursuing a doctorate at Charité – Universitätsmedizin Berlin in mental health literacy research and have a Masters degree in social psychology from Claremont Graduate University.

 With a background in psychology, law and politics, she is currently the COO of the Berlin-based Better Politics Foundation, the world’s leading platform for political leadership transformation, which she helped establish in Germany almost 6 years ago.
 Its mission is to renew leadership and reimagine politics to get better outcomes for citizens.